Meg Bender-Stephanski, Eloheh Partnership Intern

-Learn more about Karen and her Internship!
+Read more about Karen

 Shelby grew up in the Pacific Northwest and spent many weekends being shaped by city life and the forests and mountains.
 She had been aware of issues of social and environmental injustice from an early age and wanted to pursue either social work or forest conservation.
 Shelby thought they were two separate worlds and that to devote herself to one meant she would neglect the other.